 Author: Harry Pearce

 Deploying hand-held contactless payment units has been tricky for charities in real-life settings since the pandemic struck.
-For a start, many events were cancelled and shops and venues shut.
-And even when things re-opened, the carriage, cost and cleanliness around handling physical units was a barrier.
+For a start, many events were canceled and shops and venues shut.
+And even when things re-opened, the carriage, cost, and cleanliness around handling physical units was a barrier.